-3.1 Correlations between fit parameters and DOM hardware differences with the new toroids, the average HQE DOM were found to have a particularly larger E_2 component $(13.8\pm0.6\%)$ and smaller Gaussian amplitude $(-4.77\pm0.03\%)$.
-Consequently, the average HQE peak-to-valley ratio is measured to be 2.322 ± 0.013 , corresponding to $-12.12\pm0.06\%$ lower than the average Standard QE DOMs.
-Also, interestingly, the mean charge of the average HQE DOM was found to be $-3.34\pm0.01\%$ lower than for the Standard QE DOMs.
+3.1 Correlations between fit parameters and DOM hardware differences

+It is evident from the data provided in Table 1 that the average shape of the SPE templates is dependent on the DOM hardware.
+Most notably, when we examine the subset of DOMs instrumented with the new toroids, the average HQE DOM were found to have a particularly larger $E_2$ component (13.8 ± 0.6%) and smaller Gaussian amplitude (-4.77 ± 0.03%).
+Consequently, the average HQE peak-to-valley ratio is measured to be $2.322 \pm 0.013$ , corresponding to $-12.12 \pm 0.06\%$ lower than the average Standard QE DOMs.
+Also, interestingly, the mean charge of the average HQE DOM was found to be $-3.34 \pm 0.01\%$ lower than for the Standard QE DOMs.
 IceCube compensates for the change in the mean measured charge in simulation, by increasing the HQE DOM efficiency by the equivalent amount.
 This ensures that the total amount of charge collected by the HQE DOMs remains the same prior to, and after, inserting the SPE templates into simulation.